 Sexual harassment is against the law and will not be tolerated from the Students, Staff or Clients of the College.
 If any Student or Staff member feels they are experiencing sexual harassment they should bring their concerns to the Director of the College immediately.

 ENROLLMENT STATUS DEFINED (Note: Students are allowed to make up hours by attending classes outside normally scheduled hours.)

-Status: Enrollment and Attendance Minimum per week: Enrollment and Attendance Maximum per week:
+Status: Enrollment and Attendance Enrollment and Attendance